-CHEEF programs to also pay for the increased costs to administer this GoGreen Proposal technology expansion.
+Given that this is an expansion of the CHEEF GoGreen Programs, it is reasonable to allow CAEATFA to utilize the already approved \$75.2 million for CHEEF programs to also pay for the increased costs to administer this GoGreen Proposal technology expansion.
 The IOUs should separately track GoGreen program funding from other energy efficiency funding, and are authorized to submit a Tier 2 advice letter to establish balancing accounts or take any other actions necessary to implement the changes to the CHEEF programs authorized by this decision.
-The amount already allocated should be sufficient to cover additional costs presented by the expansion, based on past expenditure history, 321 but CAEATFA is also authorized to seek additional external funding from other sources for its GoGreen Programs, and is encouraged to do so.
-Should external funding be obtained, CAEATFA may determine whether that funding should be subject to the same project non-EE budget restrictions to which current CHEEF funding is subject.
+The amount already allocated should be sufficient to cover additional costs presented by the expansion, based on past expenditure history,321 but CAEATFA is also authorized to seek additional external funding from other sources for its GoGreen Programs, and is encouraged to do so.
+Should external funding be obtained, CAEATFA may determine whether that funding should be subject to the same project non-EE budget restrictions that which current CHEEF funding is subject-to.